squidfunk/karma-viewport/README.md

 ### Advanced configuration

-Named breakpoints can be defined directly inside the karma configuration using the `viewport` key:
+Named breakpoints can be defined directly inside the Karma configuration using the `viewport` key:

 ``` js